Skip to main content

 Settlement

-Allium verifies the authorization and settles the USDC payment onchain via Coinbase.
+Allium verifies the authorization and settles the USDC payment onchain via the network’s x402 facilitator — Coinbase for Base, Polygon, and Solana, OKX for X Layer.

 6